Advertisements

 Solution

-- Issue of Currency Notes: The central bank has monopoly over issuing currency notes in the country.
+- Issue of Currency Notes: The central bank has a monopoly over issuing currency notes in the country.
 In order to inspire public confidence in paper currency, the central bank keeps reserves of gold, silver, etc., for issuing currency notes.

-- Banker to the Government: The central bank acts as a banker, agent and advisor to the Government.
+- Banker to the Government: The central bank acts as a banker, agent, and advisor to the Government.
 As a banker, it receives and makes payments on behalf of the Government.
-The central bank serves as the Government's agent in financial matters.
+The central bank serves as the Government’s agent in financial matters.
 It advises the government on matters relating to monetary and banking policies.

 - Maintenance of Exchange Rate: The central bank monitors the exchange rate of the home currency in relation to foreign currencies.
 It tries to maintain stability in the exchange rate in order to promote the country’s foreign trade and encourage the flow of foreign investment.